danielcase0/blockchain_challenge/README.md

 ### Primary Code

-All of the primary code can be found in the Jupyter notebook titled "pychain.ipynb", which is located in this folder.
+All of the primary code can be found in the Python file titled "pychain.py", which is located in this folder.

 ### Images